WhiskyTangoFawks/LunarFalloutPlus/README.md

 - Smooth performance on mid-range modern gaming hardware.

  ### This is not...
-- A hardcore, nitty-gritty survival simulator
+- A hardcore, nitty-gritty, track-everything-with-a-spreadsheet survival simulator
 - A tactical shooter
 - Fallout New Vegas
 - A good base-list for building on top of - if you want that try Welcome to Paradise or Fusion